supernomad/quantum/README.md

 - Environment variables override their corresponding configuration file entries and defaults
 - Configuration file entries override their corresponding defaults

-The naming of the arguments are all based on the cli arguments:
+The naming of the environment variables and configuration file entries are all based on the cli argument names:

 - Environment variables replace the prefixed `-` or `--` with `QUANTUM_`, replace any internal `-` with `_`, and convert the case to all upper for each cli argument.
-  - Example: `conf-file` converts to `QUANTUM_CONF_FILE`.
+  - Example: `conf-file` converts to `QUANTUM_CONF_FILE` and `tls-skip-verify` converts to `QUANTUM_TLS_SKIP_VERIFY`.
 - Configuration file entires take the form of a flat `yaml` or `json` object, and drop the prefiexed `-` or `--` from each cli argument.
-  - Example:
+  - Example files:

     ``` yaml
     ---